 How We Can Help Your Piriformis Syndrome

 Clinically, piriformis syndrome is often seen in conjunction with sacroiliac dysfunction.
 A good evaluation of your sciatic pain should incorporate a thorough orthopedic examination of your hips and sacroiliac joints.
 Also, a proper study of your biomechanics should also reveal whether your hip problems are caused by issues in your knees, ankles, or low back.
-Dr. Johnson will search for the cause of your sciatica.
+At Johnson Family Chiropractic of Peoria, Dr. Kyle Johnson will search for the cause of your sciatica.

 If your diagnosis is piriformis syndrome, there are many ways in which you can find relief in the chiropractic office.
 The most important step is to ensure that your muscles, bones, and nerves are maintaining a proper relationship to each other.
 This can often be corrected by the chiropractic adjustment.
 The gentle Activator Methods adjustment is excellent at not causing additional aggravation to your already painful legs.